Design and facilitation of maker culture training for municipal staff

 • We received overwhelmingly positive feedback from the 40 staff trained.
 They particularly appreciated the fun, hands-on activity as well being gifted the printed booklet as a job aide and souvenir of their training.

-• Expanding and reformatting the resources into the online book (Gitbook) made it possible to compress the workshops into a half-day (which made them more affordable), helped make the content relevant again (there were many more creative labs in a variety of public spaces across Greater Montreal).
+• Expanding and reformatting the resources into the online book (Gitbook) made it possible to compress the workshops into a half-day (which made them more affordable), helped make the content relevant again (there were many more creative labs in a variety of public spaces across the Greater Montreal Area).
 By 2019, the learner needs had changed and providing practical advice on how-to focus and get a creative lab started was spot-on.